 Step 2: In the absence of any leaks, you will need to turn off the heater through the boiler.
 Inspect the pressure gauge; if it is below 1.5 bar, your system is in need of refilling.

-Step 3: Locate the filling loop, which is a flexible loop found between the boiler and the copper pipe labeled ‘water in’.
+Step 3: Locate the filling loop, which is a flexible loop found between the boilers and the copper pipe labeled ‘water in’.
 The loop should have a knob in the middle and will hang down where it is attached to a number of pipes.

 Step 4: Twist the knob clockwise; you should hear hissing or the sound of running water.
 This is how your water pressure is being increased.
 Make sure you watch the boiler’s gauge to ensure that it doesn’t go over 2.5 bar.